 With the Biologically Appropriate Raw Food (BARF) plan you’ll be incorporating various raw meats and evaluating the results.
-It involves preparing uncooked muscle and organs as well.
+It involves preparing uncooked muscle and organs too.

 Many view this raw food strategy favorably.
 Extra enzymes are absorbed, those that commercial dog food cannot provide.
 It makes sense, but you can actually take it further!

 The Prey Model Plan

 Another way to feed raw foods to dogs is with the Prey Model.
 It takes into account that your dog is related to wild wolfs.
 The philosophy views your furry friend as a carnivorous beast.

 One benefit to this raw food approach is improved dental health.
 In comparison to others, the Prey Model is hands-off.
 It requires less work.

-The biggest problem with raw food plans is that your dog may not consistently get a balanced diet.
+With raw foods, your dog may not always get a balanced diet.
 Deficiencies are common, unless you know what you’re doing.

-Top commercial dog foods and these raw food diets can both keep dogs happy and healthy.
-They’re all valid diet plans.
-The difference is that conventional canine chow is easier and consistent.
+Commercial dog foods and raw food diets can both keep dogs happy and healthy.
+They’re all valid diet plans, it’s just that conventional canine chow is easier and consistent.

 Conclusion on Raw Foods

 You can feed your dog raw foods.
 Veggies are easy to share.
-Switching over to a true raw diet requires commitment and planning.
-There are many health benefits, and risks, to going raw.
+Switching over to a raw diet requires some extra commitment.
+There are many health benefits, and a few downsides, to going raw.
 If your dog is prone to allergies, raw foods are something to consider.
 Consult with a veterinary nutritionist.